-Using a neutral colour may be a good option, especially if you know that the walls will be covered with information.
-Neutral is calm and less distracting.
+Using a neutral colour may be a good option for you.
+Especially if you know that the walls will be covered with information.
+Neutral colours are calm and less distracting.

 Think about what kind of lighting you need.
 Do you have enough natural light coming through in the daytime?
-Do you tend to work later into the evenings?
+Do you tend to work later in the evenings?
 If so another source of light is going to be needed.

 Creating the right working space for you can increase and improve productivity and focus.
 As well as enjoying the space that you work it helps with benefits in other areas of your life.

+Those are the top tips for a productive home office!
 Do you work from home?
 If so what are your favourite things about working from home?
 Leave your comments below!